About this listing

 • Microwave, dishes, and silverware.

-• Deluxe firm comfortable queen size box-spring mattress.
+• Very comfortable queen size box-spring mattress (deluxe firm upgrade).

 • Luxury towels and high-thread count cotton sheets.